Web Analytics

 uint16_t *p = mem + PC_START + offset;

-// Load the program in memory
+// Load the binary data into the memory array

-fread(p, sizeof(uint16_t), (UINT16_MAX-PC_START), in);
+fread(p, sizeof(uint16_t), (UINT16_MAX - PC_START), in);

 fclose(in);